glozh701/howtoCompSci/README.md

 - Mathematics (20–22 hours).
 Required components:

     a.
-Calculus/Linear algebra (14–16 hours).
+Calculus/Linear Algebra (14–16 hours).
 A sequence selected from the following:

         i.
 MATH 1300, 1301, 2300, and one of 2410 or 2600, or